RCubed6/clubs.community/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Necessary librararies

+axios, google-auth-library, googleapis.
+Run:

+### `npm install [library]`

+To install the packages.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the front-end in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Next navigate to the folder api, and run:

+### `npm start`

+Runs the back-end.\
+Both need to be running for the project to run correctly.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.